 The waves are a little calmer on Ondarreta as the beach is fairly protected by Monte Igueldo so you generally won’t find many surfers over here unless it’s a particularly stormy day.

-La Zurriola Beach
+3. La Zurriola Beach

-La Zurriola beach sits at the opposite end of San Sebastian to Ondarreta beach, in the Gros neighbourhood (it used to be known as the Gros beach).
-At 800 meters long, it’s in between the size of La Concha and Ondarreta, but thanks to it’s steeper face it doesn’t lose a lot of beach to the sea during high tide.
+At 800 metres long, it’s in between the size of La Concha and Ondarreta, but thanks to its steeper face it doesn’t lose a lot of beach to the sea during high tide.

-It’s famous for being the surfers beach in San Sebastian thanks to the more exposed bay and consistent waves, making it ideal to practice the sport.
+It’s famous for being the surfers beach in San Sebastian thanks to the more exposed bay and consistent waves, making it ideal to practise the sport.
 There are even national and international surfing championships held here in the summer months.

-On the main road to the beach (Zurriola Hiribidea) there are a number of surf shops where you can rent a board and a wetsuit for a few hours.
 Be warned, the sea does get quite a bit of surf traffic, so it’s only really recommended if you know what you’re doing, or are with someone that does.
-If you’re not a confident surfer then there are also several surf schools which have clases running from spring to late autumn.
+If you’re not a confident surfer then there are also several surf schools which have classes running from spring to late autumn.

 The surfers bring a youthful vibe to La Zurriola beach.
-Donostia, in particular Gros, has a large influx of young people during the summer months who spend the days on Zurriola beach practicing a bit of surf or volleyball.
+Donostia, in particular Gros, has a large influx of young people during the summer months who spend the days on Zurriola beach practising a bit of surf or volleyball.

 During the day however, the beach is pretty chilled.
 To the east, closer to Kursall, you’ll usually find the young families as the sea here is a little calmer.
 Whereas to the west, the sea can be quite dangerous with larger waves and hidden rocks.